Literotica: Message boards

 Literotica's forum has over 2.4 million registered members, as of March 2023.
 Users can participate in 52 fora, consisting of 38 English-speaking and 14 non-English-speaking language boards.
 Topics include "Amateur Pic Feedback", "Authors' Hangout", "Online Role Playing", "Poetry Feedback an Discussion", "Sexual Role Playing", "General Board", "How To...", a place for writers to seek feedback on their stories, and BDSM and LGBTQ+ sections.

-Members of the message boards, known as "Literoticans", "Litizens" or "Litsters", sometimes meet in "Litogethers", where members from particular areas plan an event, to socialize with others with whom they have formed online friendships.
+Members of the message boards sometimes meet in "Litogethers", where members from particular areas plan an event, to socialize with others with whom they have formed online friendships.

 After having been on the VBulletin platform since inception, the forum was converted to XenForo in February 2022.

 Literotica chat

 The site also provides a series of chat rooms.
 Originally, this service was through DigiChat or Literotica's Java client software, but because of continued cyberattacks, the chat platform moved to a Flash-based client.
 As of December 2015, it has been operating on a web-based client.
 Profiles are shared in the story section, and registration is required.
 Chat registration is free, and users can create their own public rooms.
 Chat rooms are moderated, and users who discuss forbidden topics are banned from the system.